|

 We've been pleased with the white wines from this estate and a number of the

 reds have been remarkably good.
-We've had some good Chassagne rouge
+We have had a good, youthful, showy Chassagne rouge.

 of good Pinots and are hunting for something sensibly-priced, you may find